-- transparency on what is and will be done with their data
+Transparency on what is and will be done with their data

-- to be able to rectify incorrect data to delete certain data
+To be able to rectify incorrect data

-- to be able to object to processing, particularly in the case of profiling
+To be able to object to processing, particularly in the case of profiling

-- to have their data returned to them
+To have their data returned to them

 Find out the main steps you need to take to become GDPR compliant

-- centralise the procedure for managing requests
+Centralize the procedure for managing requests

-- have the departments concerned by the request work together
+Have the departments concerned by the request work together

-- have the tools to determine whether to respond to a given request, what to respond to and how to respond
+Have the tools to determine whether to respond to a given request, what to respond to, and how to respond

 GDPR right to information